moodle/devdocs/docs/guides/moodleapp/customisation/remote-themes-upgrade-guide.md

 ## Before starting the migration

-1. Remove all styles using ionic classes ending with `-wp` (Windows Phone is not supported, therefore it’s not necessary to specify it).
+1. Remove all styles using ionic classes ending with `-wp` (Windows Phone is not supported, therefore it's not necessary to specify it).
 2. Check [the theme file](https://github.com/moodlehq/moodleapp/blob/master/src/theme/theme.light.scss), where most variables are specified.
 3. As in the previous version, do not use any Saas variables (the ones starting with `$`).
 But now you can use [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (the ones starting with `--`).
 4. We recommend prepending all CSS rules with `body.ionic5` in order to make them only available for Ionic 5, and prepending the old ones with `body:not(.ionic5)` for the previous versions of the Moodle App (3.9.4, 3.9.3, and so on).